opsmop/opsmop/docs/source/development.rst

 =======

 While OpsMop has a fluid roadmap, at this stage of development TODO.md is illustrative of some near-term features.
+We want the best ideas at the moment to win, and a lot of our development time will also be devoted to shepherding incoming pull requests and ideas from folks like yourself.

-If you have questions (or would like to help with something specific, stop by the forum!)
+If you have questions (or would like to help with something specific, stop by the :ref:`forum`.

 See Also
 ========